 Statista GmbH (Hamburg) collects and aggregates data from multiple public and licensed sources, including ACTA, AWA, Euromonitor, Gfk, Outfit, Scarborough, Simmons, Target Group Index and VUMA.
 Statista also generates industry reports, market forecasts and 'toplists' of sectoral statistics.

-- Find data via the Statista search engine, or the top menu tabs.
+- Find data via the Statista search box, or the top menu tabs.
 Results can be filtered by left-menu facets, including country/region, industrial category and publication date.
 Result sets can also be sorted by category: statistics, forecasts, studies, industry reports or infographics.

 - Download data in Excel, PNG, PDF and PPT formats.
 Users can export citations, and related parameter metadata, for each dataset.